 Regardless, since 2014, the EU has required all member states to “ensure that recharging points accessible to the public should be built up with adequate coverage in order to enable electric vehicles to circulate at least in urban/suburban agglomerations and other densely populated areas”.¹

-To help achieve this, more than a dozen electric vehicle infrastructure projects forming part of the TEN-T/CEF-T programme, focused on creating trans-European corridors and linking projects operated by member states, are currently being supported by the European Commission (EC).
+To help achieve this, more than a dozen electric vehicle infrastructure projects forming part of the TEN-T/CEF-T programme, focussed on creating trans-European corridors and linking projects operated by member states, are currently being supported by the European Commission (EC).
 The EU is also actively promoting interoperability, open standards, and smart charging, with one million new charging points being created across Europe by 2025 as part of the EC’s “Green New Deal”.

 Expanding the existing charging infrastructure is key to ensuring the EU and UK can meet their above-mentioned ambitious targets and make Europe the world leading continent in zero-emission technologies.
 And that, in turn, depends on having applicable legal frameworks in place.